- Reader Case: Future Empty Nesters - September 25, 2023

 When you’re building your portfolio from scratch, your portfolio yield, meaning the percentage of your total portfolio value that’s paid out as dividends or interest every year, isn’t really all that important.
 Sure, yield is all fun and good, because who doesn’t like free money?
 But when your investment time-frame is 15-20 years, the majority of your gains will come from capital gains, not dividends.

 This is because any temporary losses that happen due to bad market conditions don’t really hurt you all that much.
 Your day-to-day expenses are taken care of by your day job (or emergency fund, if things go south), so you can ride through the storm without being forced to panic-sell.
 You just hold on for the ride, DCA into the storm and come out smiling on the other end.
 That’s how we made it through the Great Financial Crisis of 2008 without losing any money.

 But when you’re retired?
 The game changes.

 The most dangerous period of any retirement is the first 5 years.
 Why?
-Because if a market downturn happens right as you retire, you will be forced to sell assets to fund your retirement at the worst possible time.
+Because if a market downturn happens right as you retire, you will be forced to withdraw assets to fund your retirement at the worst possible time.
 Then later, when the market inevitably recovers, you’ll have less assets than when you started with and won’t be able to participate fully in the recovery.
 Which just sets you up for a worse crash later, etc.

 But what can you do?
 The 4% rule requires you to raise money each year by harvesting capital gains.
 And if you don’t have any capital gains to harvest?
 Too bad, you’re in trouble.